sommoMicc/markdown-cv/index.md

 `September 2015 - September 2018`
-__BsC in Computer Science @ University of Padua__ Final score: 99/110.
+__BsC in Computer Science @ University of Padua__

+Final score: 99/110.

 Thesis: "Analysis, improvement and extension of the functionalities of a cruise Booking Engine"

 - Sizar

-`1667 - death`
-__Trinity College, Cambridge__

-- Fellow
+`September 2010 - July 2015`
+__ITE P.F.Calvi - Accountancy with specialization in Enterprise Computer Programming__

+Final Score: 100/100

-## Awards
+## Experience

-`2012`
-President, *Royal Society*, London, UK

-Associate, *French Academy of Science*, Paris, France
+`February 2021 - current`
+Java and AI developer @ *Ifin Sistemi s.r.l.*

+My tasks right now are:
+* To develop tests for a Java EE8 application written with Vaadin;
+* To develop, improve and integrate an OCR document recognizer.

+`September 2020 - December 2020`
+Full stack developer @ *Primo Round s.r.l.*

 ## Publications